Marvel Cinematic Universe Watch Order - Updated

 Spider-Man: Homecoming

-- Spider-Man, Vulture, Iron Man, Happy, Pepper
+- Spider-Man, MJ, Vulture, Iron Man, Happy, Pepper, Aaron Davis, Scorpion

 The Punisher Season One

-- Punisher, Karen Page
+- Punisher, Karen Page, Billy Russo

 - Frank Castle returns to deal with a conspiracy.